 Most disposal sites in SSA are still uncontrolled dumpsites.
 Besides being an enormous source of pollution, they significantly deteriorate the living conditions of communities living nearby.
-These impacts range from contaminated water, soil, and air to the devaluation of labour opportunities and can therefore contribute significantly to the improvement of economic conditions in SSA.
+These impacts range from contaminated water, soil, and air to the devaluation of the value of agricultural and residential land in and around the dumpsites.
+Therefore, the reduction of CDW landfilling can significantly contribute to lowering negative social impacts on adjacent communities.